Install and Configure NMX Manager (NMX-M)#

 Configure Longhorn to not be a default storageclass#

-After installation of NMX-M, the default behavior is to have Longhorn as a default storageclass.
-This is not desirable as Longhorn is only to be used by the NMX-M components.
+After installation of NMX-M, the default behavior is to set Longhorn as a default storageclass.
+We only want to use Longhorn for the NMX-M components and not for storage.

 kubectl get storageclass